Bellavene/findger/README.md

 # findger
 Ranger plugin that adds support for macos Finder.
+Best used along with auto tiling window manager.

 Features: